chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ## Taking Backup with Amazon S3 Bucket

-This section explains how to take backup for External ElasticSearch (ES) and PostgreSQL to the Amazon S3 bucket.
+This section explains how to take backup for External Elasticsearch (ES) and PostgreSQL to the Amazon S3 bucket.

 {{< note >}}